MakerOps/tocu/MIP40c3: Modify TO CU Budget.md

 #### Hardware
 The TechOps Core Unit engineers may need to conduct various tests locally that can't be deployed to our Cloud infrastructure.
 This can include but not limited to Ethereum nodes that require specific hardware components or application building and testing hardware.
 #### Contingency
-The contingency represents TODO Exact number of the total budget and is there to act as a safety buffer against any unknown or unexpected costs.
+The contingency represents just under 5% of the total budget and is there to act as a safety buffer against any unknown or unexpected costs.

 ### Budget Distribution
 The budget is to be distributed on a monthly basis to the TechOps Core Unit Multisig, which is an instance of a Gnosis Safe multisig.